p-hennessy/Substance-VTF-Exporter-Plugin/README.md

 A plugin for Substance 3D Designer that allows one to do bulk exporting of materials into the Source Engine's VTF format

+---

 # Installing

 1. Find the latest release: https://github.com/p-hennessy/Substance-VTF-Exporter-Plugin/releases
 2. Download the vtf_exporter.sdplugin file
 3. In Substance Designer, open the Tools Menu and click on "Plugin Manager"
 4. Use the "Install..." button and find the sdplugin file
-5. If it installed correctly there should now be a "VTF Exporter" menu on your top bar
+5. If it installed correctly there should now be a "VTF Exporter" dock.
+If it does not appear automatically you can find it by looking in the "Windows" menu.

 # Usage

 This plugin works through Substance Designer Presets.

 You will need to define at least one preset for it to work.

 For each preset, it will export each of the outputs in your graph.
+You must have at least one output in the graph.

 The naming pattern it follows is:
 `{graph_name}_{preset_name}_{output_name}.vtf`